Panduza/pza-dev-voxpower-inhibiter/README.md

 ### `[VOX_INHIB_0010_00]` - Cables

-The connection between the PC and the Arduino **must** be via an USB 2.0 A to B
+The connection between the PC and the Arduino **must** be via an USB 2.0 A to B.

-The connection between the Arduino and the Vox Power **must** be via simple cables linked to the connectors
+The connection between the Arduino and the Vox Power **must** be via simple cables linked to the connectors.

 ### `[VOX_INHIB_0020_00]` - Connectors